Roykesydon/ChatGPT-Repeater/README.md

 The aim of this project is to automate the process of repeatedly requesting ChatGPT to handle data.

-This program concatenates  ```prompt_prefix``` and ```prompt_suffix``` with prompt and saves the response of ChatGPT.
+This program concatenates  ```prompt_prefix``` and ```prompt_suffix``` with prompt(content in ```partx.txt```) and saves the response of ChatGPT.

 ## How To Execute

 1. Generate and fill out config.json (Referencing config.example.json)

-2. Put the research paper data into the ```./data``` folder.
-The format for each paper is as follows:
+2. Put the tasks into the ```./data``` folder.
+The format for each task is as follows:
     ```
-    └── Paper folder
+    └── task folder
         ├── meta.json
         ├── part1.txt
         ├── part2.txt
         ├── part3.txt
         └── part4.txt
     ```
-    - Paper's content has been split into multiple parts, each containing approximately 3,000 tokens.
-    - The format for meta.json is as follows:
-    ```
-    {
-        "title": "Paper title",
-        "filename": "Paper filename"
-    }
-    ```
+    - Every part(1-based) will be used as prompt.
+    - Each task will be outputted to its corresponding folder.
+The original information in meta.json will be preserved and additional information will be appended, such as "token usage" and "cost".

     - example
         - ```
             ./data
-            ├── Paper A
+            ├── Task A
             │   ├── meta.json
             │   ├── part1.txt
             │   ├── part2.txt
             │   ├── part3.txt
             │   ├── part4.txt
             │   └── part5.txt
-            └── Paper B
+            └── Task B
                 ├── meta.json
                 ├── part1.txt
                 ├── part2.txt
                 ├── part3.txt
                 └── part4.txt
             ```

-    - Every paper folder will be considered a task, and the process will record the token usage and cost of the task in the output result.

 3. Install python dependencies
     ```shell